akhilam512/akhilam512.github.io/src/content/serendipity.md

 I hadn't even heard of the word ‘serendipity’ before COVID and true to its nature - serendipity is events happening organically - by chance or "spontaneously".

 In real life, we almost always fail to notice serendipity to put a word on it.
-I only came across the word when everything went remote and random interactions came to a full stop.
-Suddenly, something was missing. <br/>
+I only came across the word when everything went remote and random interactions came to a full stop and now suddenly, something was missing. <br/>
 Obviously, it was other people.
 But even with video calls, meetings, standups - it didn't feel right.